Self-supervised representation learning from 12-lead ECG data: Experiments

 As a final remark, one has to consider the different sizes of models under consideration.
-Whereas the \textit{CPC}-model during finetuning comprises 5.8M parameters, the \textit{xresnet1d50} only counts 930K parameters, which might suggest the a part of the gap between \textit{CPC} and \textit{BYOL/SimCLR} can at least partially be attributed to a difference in model capacity.
+Whereas the \textit{CPC}-model during finetuning comprises 5.8M parameters, the \textit{xresnet1d50} only counts 930K parameters, which might suggest that part of the gap between \textit{CPC} and \textit{BYOL/SimCLR} can at least partially be attributed to a difference in model capacity.
 However, in preliminary experiments we saw no indications of strong performance increases with wider or deeper models.
 It remains to see how the performance of \textit{SimCLR} and \textit{BYOL} scales on larger datasets.
+On the contrary, for the \textit{4FC+2LSTM+2FC}-models, the model capacity is instrumental to reach its very high performance, see \Cref{sec:cpc_ablations}.
 A serious disadvantage of \textit{CPC} is the sequential nature of the LSTM, which leads to slow training times.
-The training times are not directly comparable due to the different nature of the tasks, but give at least a hit. \textit{CPC} models were pretrained for 200 epochs, which took approximately 6 days on a single Tesla V100 GPU. \textit{SimCLR} and \textit{BYOL} pretraining was performed for 2000 epochs using batch sizes of 8192 with approximate runtimes of 15h and 13h on a single Tesla V100 GPU, respectively.
+The training times are not directly comparable due to the different nature of the tasks, but give at least a hint. \textit{CPC} models were pretrained for 200 epochs, which took approximately 6 days on a single Tesla V100 GPU. \textit{SimCLR} and \textit{BYOL} pretraining was performed for 2000 epochs using batch sizes of 8192 with approximate runtimes of 15h and 13h on a single Tesla V100 GPU, respectively.
 Performing 50+20(100) epochs of finetuning for the \textit{4FC+2LSTM+2FC}(\textit{xresnet1d50})-model takes approximately 25(10)~minutes on the mentioned hardware.